South Wales and South England boundaries

 View an interactive version of the graph

-The capability line (in red) is based on the recommendations from the Beyond 2030 report, which uses the 2023 FES and ETYS data as inputs.
-The 50%, 90% Economy RT and Security RT lines are based on FES 2023.
+The capability line (in red) is based on the recommendations from the Beyond 2030 optimal path which uses the 2023 FES and ETYS data as inputs.
+The 50%, 90%, Economy RT and Security RT lines are based on FES 2024 and Clean Power 2030 pathways.
 The ETYS and NOA methodologies for this boundary are different and can result in different transfer capabilities.
-A reverse boundary capability has also been provided for this boundary (the boundary capability identified under scenarios where the boundary is importing power) as this boundary is expected to import power for significant periods of time either now or in future.

-The boundary capability is limited to 6.7GW due to a thermal constraint on the Grain–Tilbury 400kV circuit.
+The boundary capability is limited to 6.7GW due to a thermal constraint on the Grain – Tilbury 400kV circuit.

 Boundary flows and base capability